-We ventured to Mar Menor, Spain for the weekend, so we could experience the healing powers of a natural mud bath!
-Lo Pagan is the place to go and is located in the region of Murcia Spain.
+We ventured to Mar Menor, Spain for the weekend, so we could experience the healing powers of the natural Lo Pagan mud baths!
+Lo Pagan Murcia is the place to go and it is easy access from many areas in Spain.
 It is about 3 1/2 hours from Almuñécar, 4 hours Northeast of Costa del Sol, 2 1/2 hours South of Valencia and 4 hours Southeast of Madrid.

 The kids were thinking it was going to be like quick sand and just suck them up to the center of the earth.
 Of course there would be time to have a mud fight, throw it at each other and go crazy too.
 Leave it up to the kids to think that, as it’s got to be really exciting right?
 Well, once we arrived we found it to be a little bit different from what any of us were thinking.
 It wasn’t really a “mud bath”, but more of a warm “mud rub”.

 Here’s How To Take A Mud Bath

 - Arrival – Lo Pagan (Mar Menor, Spain).

 View Larger Map

 Starting from the windmill go along the elevated walking and cycling promenade.
 To the left of the promenade is a small shallow and salty lagoon.
 To the right of the promenade is Mar Menor (Small Sea).

 - Mud Entry – Walk along the promenade and select one of many platforms to enter the “mud”.
 You may enter directly from the shore, but the silkier mud is out a little bit and you will need to walk further in the mud.
 Stop to view the others partaking in this activity and remember soon “you will look just like them!”.